zonca/showyourwork_globus_demo/README.md

 support for GridFTP, if my understanding is correct.

 We assume to run on a machine that has a Globus endpoint attached, like a Supercomputer.
+We also assume the user already ran `globus login` to authenticate.

 The Snakefile script: